 The dream dictionaries that I liked the most over the years were, in fact, the ones that resonated the most with me.

-The Best Dream Dictionary
+The Best Dream Dictionary to Interpret Your Dreams

 So you might be wondering what the best dream dictionary is; after all, I did tell you that I would share that with you.
 So here it goes: The best dream dictionary is the one you write yourself.

-We tend to look outwards for meaning when it comes to our experiences, but the true meaning is found by looking within.
+We tend to look outwards for meaning when it comes to our experiences, but true meaning is found by looking within.

 Your intuition will be your best guide when deciphering the meaning of symbols and images you receive in your dreams and the waking world.
 That said, it takes practice and time to do this like anything else.
 Here are a few steps to get you started:

-Create Your Dream Dictionary
+How to Create a Dream Dictionary

-(1) Buy a journal
+(1) Buy two journals

 (2) Document Your Dreams

-(3) Write down the possible meanings of your dreams
+(4) Write down the possible meanings of your dreams

 Now this will take practice.
-But over time, you will be able to compare your dreams and find the symbols that come up most commonly for you.
+But over time, you will be able to compare your dreams and find the keywords and symbols that come up most commonly for you.
 The important part is to journal daily so you can find those commonalities.

-(4) Write down the symbols and meanings in your dream dictionary
+(5) Write down the symbols and meanings in your dream dictionary

 A Book to Help You Explore the World of Symbols